15 Apr, 2026

 Was on a rushed trip through the borders of Assam and Arunachal Pradesh.
 Margherita is an unassuming town with layers of histories living in strange autonomy.
 Nations and nationalities are intricately entangled in coal, tea, forest and infrastructure.
 Are all the rich soils destined to be a sad land?

 Phalap was a bush tree that could be sporadically found in the jungle at the foothill of Himalayan Patkai range.
 It was named as Phalap (wonder leaf) by the Singpho tribe when they realised that brewing the leaves have medicinal effect.
-The miniscule size tribe began to tend to Phalap trees in the mid-18th century.
+The minuscule size tribe began to tend to Phalap trees in the mid-18th century.
 They would pluck the leaves, store them in bamboo rolls and hung the rolls over the chulha.
 Throughout the year the leaves would get roasted inside the bamboo rolls and turn into smoked dry leaves to brew and drink.
 This, of course, only till the time the Brits could smell gold in the brewed liquid.
 1823.
 Tricking the Singpho king to disclose the trade secret was easier than Adani acquiring loan from SBI.
 Rest was only about cloning and industrialising the herb.

 My maternal grandfather was a babu in one of the oldest tea gardens in Lakhimpur.
 He migrated from the coastal Bikrampur to the hills.
 Bedtime stories in my family were often around the mythical tea garden where lived three kinds of people – Assamese coolies who were simple and raw, Bengali babus who were obedient and mannered, and Saheb managers who were brave and handsome.